Distance: 8.5 miles (14 km)

 Starting the Kinder Scout Walk

-From Edale Train Station take a left onto the main road.
+From Edale Train Station or Village Hall Car Park, head north on the main road.
+Keep following the road, passing The Rambler Inn and the Edale Church.
 There isn’t a designated path for hikers but the road is often quiet.
-Keep following the road, passing The Rambler Inn and the Edale Church.

 The official start of The Pennine Way is left of the The Old Nags Head pub.
 The Pennine Way spans 268 miles and ends in Kirk Yetholm.
 The Kinder Scout route follows a small section of The Pennine Way.